Jan-Mleczko/Multithreading-8086/README.md

 ## A multithreading engine working on the i8086 and compatible, i. e. the whole x86 CPU family

 The whole program, the multithreading engine and the main code that uses it, are contained in a single DOS executable.
+The assembly language syntax is meant to be assembled with the Flat Assembler.